 Windsor Terrace, Brooklyn

 A hunger for the serenity of nature has been a common experience during the pandemic.
 Many found it by moving closer to parks.
 One real estate agent gave up the amenities of her buzzy Greenwood Heights area for Windsor Terrace.
 Even though as a single woman, she feels a bit out of place in a neighborhood that seems filled with families, kids, and dogs, she loves living close to Prospect Park.

 Park Slope, Brooklyn

 Prospect Park was a lifeline for me too.
 I wrote about my own experience living in Park Slope and the intense need I felt to walk our dog in the park every day for an hour (prior to the pandemic—walking the dog was my husband’s gig).
-We found nature trails in the park that we never knew existed, despite living here for 16 years (we recently moved to the edge of the South Slope and Greenwood Heights—that’s another story.)
+Together, we found nature trails in the park that we never knew existed, despite living here for 16 years (we recently moved to the edge of South Slope and Greenwood Heights—that’s another story.)